 No Reverse or Torque Converter Clutch engagement

 Range Rovers that use a GM5L40E 5-speed automatic transmission are known to have issues when trying to engage the reverse gear.
-In most cases, this is an intermittent problem that happens out of sudden and usually goes away after several repeated attempts to shift into reverse.
+In most cases, this is an intermittent problem that happens out of a sudden and usually goes away after several repeated attempts to shift into reverse.
 There can also be an issue with the torque converter clutch that fails to lock-up.
 Both of these scenarios will trigger the check engine light.

 Higher mileage or neglected Land Rover Freelanders that use a JF506E 5-speed automatic transmission can develop issues with hard and rough shifting while acceleration.
 Also, there might be a noticeable lurch when going from Neutral to Drive or Reverse.
-In initial phases, the problem is only present while the car is cold.
+In the initial phases, the problem is only present while the car is cold.
 In most cases, this will not trigger a check engine light.

-- Leaking or sticking solenoid valves, as a result of normal wear or because of neglected fluid changes.
+- Leaking or sticking solenoid valves as a result of normal wear or because of neglected fluid changes.
 The lack of smooth and controlled solenoid movements causes harsh gear shifts.
 Replacing all solenoid valves at once is the best solution.

 Clunk when downshifting from 2nd to 1st